LiveType

 LiveType was a computer program developed by Apple Inc. to create animated title sequences for video projects.
 It was discontinued with the release of Final Cut Pro X, Motion 5, and Compressor 4.

 History

 LiveType originated from a product called "India Titler Pro," by the Oregon-based company Prismo Graphics, founded by Tom Langmacher and Mary Massey (now Mary Wolf).
 Prismo Graphics hired Dave Howell of Pablo Media to write the software's code.
 Prismo Graphics, as well as the software, was acquired by Apple in June 2002.

 The program first appeared as part of Final Cut Pro 4 in April 2003.
 It was updated to version 1.2 in the following year; this version was then included in Final Cut Express HD in 2005.
 Version 2 of LiveType was then released with version 5 of Final Cut Pro, and this was included in version 3.5 of Final Cut Express in May 2006.
 The program was packaged with Final Cut Studio until version 3.
-It is still packaged with Final Cut Express; it is not available to purchase separately.
+LiveType 2.1 was still packaged with Final Cut Express 4.